Sandip-Z/movies/README.md

 ## What did i learn from this project

-- NODEJS
-  - Authenticating user via JWT.
-  - Protecting routes.
-- REACTJS
-  - Object based storing in redux [read in my blog](https://www.sandipsatyal.com.np/blog/object_based_storage "Object based Storing")
+- Object based storing in redux
 - React Query for api calls